- American Physical Society Sites

 Although Brenda found great mentors and great science at LLNL, she missed teaching.
 “I ultimately realized… that I do like the balance of being able to mentor people for a certain part of [the] day but then also to be able to do serious science around those times,” she says.
 The university setting provides more opportunities for interacting with students than national labs do; therefore, she applied and interviewed for faculty positions in both physics and chemistry departments after her postdoc.
 She accepted a position at Brown University in the chemistry department where she is now an Assistant Professor.

 A Day in the Life

-The national labs are always looking for bright, talented researchers.
-Their internship programs can act as a springboard toward being a future staff member.
-Brenda advises students to apply for an internship, and work hard while at the lab.
+“If you’re not sure [about the physics career that will work best for you], try to sample.
+Do an internship, see what it’s like.”
+Internship programs at national labs, in industry, or elsewhere can act as a springboard toward becoming a staff member.
+Brenda advises students to apply for an internship and work hard in your position.
 Impressing your mentor could earn you an invitation back or even a job offer.

 “We need more physicists!
 Physics is a lot of fun.
 Sometimes it takes a little perseverance to get there, but once you’re there, it’s a lot of fun playing with ideas.
 I really couldn’t imagine doing anything else that would be so intellectually interesting.”

 Brenda encourages students to find role models who can help them learn to engage with other scientists.
 “Solving problems on your own… does not teach you the tiniest amount about how to effectively collaborate with colleagues,” Brenda says.
 “As strong as you may be as an individual scientist, you are always improved by maintaining a close set of scientist friends that can challenge your ideas and help mentor you through your career.”
 Being a research scientist requires collaboration on projects at every level.